susam/pcface/README.md

 ----

-See [Andromeda Invaders](https://github.com/susam/invaders) where a small subset of the bitmaps available in this project has been used to render text on a game canvas.
+See [Andromeda Invaders](https://github.com/susam/invaders) where a small subset of the Modern DOS 8x16 bitmaps available in this project has been used to render text on a game canvas.